Experience and Expertise

-We will be walking from Sarria to Santiago de Compostela, the last 112 KM's of the Camino de Santiago.
+We will be walking from Sarria to Santiago de Compostela, the last 112 km of the Camino de Santiago.
 For a detailed map of the distances between towns along the Camino and their respective altitudes, please click here.
-This data has been kindly provided to us by Arturo Murias of: http://www.godesalco.com

 How many kilometers are walked each day on A Kinder Camino Tour?

-How can we sleep in the same hotel for 2 nights and still walk the last 150 KM's?
+How can we sleep in the same hotel for 2 nights and still walk the last 150 km?